rendered-obsolete/rendered-obsolete.github.io/_posts/2019/2019-08-15-abroad_moving.md

 At some point you may or may not find need to invoke the assistance of an agent.
 This is especially common regarding visas and pets.

-Make inqueries to multiple agents.
-You'll may get substantially different pricing, service, and answers.
+Make inquiries to multiple agents.
+You may get substantially different pricing, service, and answers.

 The next step up from this is relocation companies.
 I've never done this.
 But, if you have a lot of stuff, children, or just want to avoid all the hassle, you can pay money to make the problems go away.
 The prices vary wildly and depend on the services/quantities involved, but in general it's $1000s.

 ## Also...

 Don't overlook the luggage storage service available in many airports.
-If you make a mistake regarding the luggage policy, have back-to-back flights, or whatever you can leave items there for a nominal fee.
+If you make a mistake regarding the luggage policy, have back-to-back flights, or whatever, you can leave items there for a nominal fee.

 Dealing with banking and currency exchange is a pretty big topic.
 I'm going to cover that in the next post.
 But it's a good idea to arrange some foreign currency before you leave.
-Note customs restrictions on "currency and monetary instruments", but a few hundred dollars worth should be fine so long as you only use it for backup.
+Note customs restrictions on "currency and monetary instruments", but a few hundred dollars worth should be plenty if it's only for backup.
 If the foreign currency isn't available where you are, obtain USD/Euros or some other "generally accepted" currency.